Action-slot: Visual Action-centric Representations for Multi-label Atomic Activity Recognition in Traffic Scenes: Construction of The TACO Dataset

 The length of the recordings varies from 51 to 242 frames.
 We set the duration for capturing various ego motions.
 We randomly set the numbers of road users and spawn them on a map.
 To collect diverse atomic activities, we set all road users (except for the ego-vehicle) to ignore any traffic rules, including traffic lights and stop signs.

+\item \textbf{Automatic Scenario Generation~\cite{kung2023riskbench}}.
+We use existing pre-recorded \textit{basic scenarios} in RiskBench~\cite{kung2023riskbench} and automatically generate diverse scenarios from a \textit{basic scenario}.
+Specifically, we select the pre-recorded basic scenarios from \textit{interactive scenarios} where ego-vehicle interacts with other risky road users and \textit{non-interactive scenarios} where ego-vehicle does not interact with any road user.
+Then we follow the augmentation process proposed in RiskBench~\cite{kung2023riskbench} to automatically generate diverse scenarios via injecting random road users and changing the weather.
+The scenarios collected by RiskBench provide more human-like maneuvers and more risky interactions compared to the scenarios collected by the auto-pilot.

 \item \textbf{Scenario Runner~\cite{scenario_runner}}.
 Scenario runner, a scenario collection tool developed by CARLA~\cite{Dosovitskiy17}, can explicitly generate a scripted scenario by defining a set of routes for road users.
-Although auto-pilot can help collect diverse traffic activities, it is difficult to generate some atomic activities frequently.
+Although auto-pilot and automatic scenario generation can help collect diverse traffic activities, it is difficult to generate some specific classes of atomic activity frequently.
 For example, \textit{Z3-Z2:K+}, a group of bicyclists turns left from the opposite roadway of ego-vehicle.
 Therefore, we leverage scenario runner to explicitly collect the scenarios that are difficult for the auto-pilot method.
 A scenario starts to collect when ego vehicle reaches a trigger point (i.e., location) predefined in the script.
 A scenario ends when all scripted actions are accomplished.
 To further enhance the diversity of scenarios, we randomly spawn road users surrounding the ego vehicle.
-Note that road users are not guaranteed to be involved in an atomic activity. \end{enumerate} For both collection methods, we randomly set the weather and light conditions.
+Note that road users are not guaranteed to be involved in an atomic activity. \end{enumerate} For all collection methods, we randomly set the weather and light conditions.
 Note that we exclude night scenes because of the poor visibility.

 \paragraph{Sensor Suites.} We deploy a wide field-of-view camera (120 degrees) to record events taking place on the extreme left and right sides of the ego-vehicle.
 For example, pedestrians crossing the street on the left (\textit{C3-C4:P} and \textit{C4-C3:P}), and a vehicle turns right from the left roadway (\textit{Z4-Z1:C}).
 We collect the corresponding images and instance segmentation.
 In addition, we collect instance segmentation from Bird's eye view.